msach22/cordova-plugin-opentok/docs/publisher.md

 # Publisher Object

 The Publisher object provides information about the publishing stream.
-Calling the TB.initPublisher() method creates a Publisher object.
+Calling the `OT.initPublisher()` method creates a Publisher object.

 ## Properties